codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

   Pre-Action Workflows validate the readiness of the environment for the changes.
 These workflows can include tasks such as smoke tests, security scans, or dependency checks.
 * _After_ the changes are applied through Post-Action Workflows Post-Action Workflows validate the success of the promotion after the changes are committed.
 Such workflows can run performance testing, data integrity checks, or notifying stakeholders about the update status.

-Here are examples of the different types of workflows you would run to meet different requirements at different in the GitOps promotion process:
-* Testing workflows: Running unit and smoke tests for example to validate and verify that the promoted change is functional in the target environment.
-* Notification workflows: Send updates or alerts to stakeholders via tools like Slack or email.
-* Performance testing workflows: For running benchmarks or load tests to validate performance post-promotion.
-* Validation workflows: Ensure compliance with security, quality, or policy standards before deployment.
-* Rollback workflows: Automatically revert changes if a promotion fails validation or post-action checks.

 See [Promotion Workflow examples](#promotion-workflow-examples).